SandyWyper/SandyDotDev/src/content/projects/roman-numeral-converter/index.md

 - address bar theme colour
 - configuration for a splash screen

-In addition to this, there is a listener for the "Install to homescreen" prompt.
+In addition to this, there is a listener for the "Install to home screen" prompt.
 When launched as an app it preforms just as you would expect a native app to function.

 ### JavaScript logic